Doctor insights on:

 Bronchitis: As with any infection, it may take a couple of weeks to fight a novel pathogen, or more quickly if it is from one that has attacked before.
 Bacterial bronchial infections should be treated with an antibiotic as it helps to hasten the resolution.
 If the infection is from a virus, it will usually resolve on its own.
 Asthma, smoking, or structural problems can complicate the problem. ...Read more

 Two stages: Natural Killer cells are the first immune step that seeks out the malaria to mark it for the body to "kill" it.
 A second step is the T cell that also seeks the genetic marker of the malaria to flag it for a "kill".
 Since malaria invades natural cells of the body it can begin to hide from the immune system and replicate.
 Consider vaccination if traveling in high risk areas with malaria. ...Read more

 Infections good/bad: Can be good or bad.
 Germs (viruses, bacteria, parasites, etc) stimulate one or more response(s) by immune system to isolate and destroy the "attacker" which is usually good.
 However that immune response may be excessive leading to disease (ie autoimmune illnesses) bad.
 The improvement in childhood health may be contributing to the increase in allergy, the hygiene hypothesis, usually a negative. ...Read more

 Complicated: Natural killer cells can recognize tumor cells and virally infected cells and destroy those.
 T-cells and antibodies to markers on tumor cells may also destroy tumor cells.
 Unfortunately, most of the time, some cancer cells evade this destruction and continue the disease process.
 The hope and potential of immune therapy remains to be realized. ...Read more

 - Talk to a doctor live online for free

 - How does vyvanse affect your immune system?

-- How long does it take to rebuild the immune system?
+- How does stress affect the immune system?